 The waste management sector is facing two structural trends that are profoundly disrupting its operating methods:

-(the World Bank predicts a 70% increase by 2050) and the rise in waste management costs.
+the increase in waste volumes (the World Bank predicts a 70% increase by 2050) and the rise in waste management costs.
 At the same time, the crisis in raw material supply has settled in.
 We are reaching the limits of resource deposits and we are now measuring not only its financial but environmental costs.

 According to the UN Environment's Global Resources Outlook 2019, half of all greenhouse gas emissions come from the extraction and processing of raw materials.
 Faced with the increasingly visible consequences of climate change and the accumulation of millions of tons of waste that pollute our environment, we can only see the urgency to act to develop the circularity of resources and create a sustainable supply chain.
 This is a necessity for the sustainability of our environment, our economy and our industry.